Review by Karen Langley

 I should say that I found the book perhaps unexpectedly witty in places.
 Hatherley is a self-deprecating and often dryly funny narrator, and in the introduction describes his work as “a subjective book, the things that were found interesting by an effete Western Marxist, on foot, with a camera”.
 It’s therefore a very personal narrative, based on his own experiences, but never anything less than erudite, invigorating and entertaining.
 Hatherley is not a man to mince his words, and if he thinks something looks rotten he says so, often in highly amusing terms.

 Certainly, if you want a guide to Soviet history and architecture, Owen Hatherley is your man.
-I don’t know if you would find it convenient to carry this chunky monkey around in your backpack, but as someone who’s never been able to go travelling all over the post-Soviet landscape, reading this fascinating and enlightening book is the next best thing; it’s perfect for curious and interested armchair or real travellers the world over.
+I don’t know if you would find it convenient to carry this chunky monkey around in your backpack, but as someone who’s never like to go travelling all over the post-Soviet landscape, reading this fascinating and enlightening book is the next best thing; it’s perfect for curious and interested armchair or real travellers the world over!

 Karen Langley blogs at kaggsysbookishramblings and thinks modernism rules!

 Owen Hatherley, The Adventures of Owen Hatherley in the Post-Soviet Space (Repeater Books, 2018).
 ISBN9781912248261/, 571pp, paperback.